Matlawton/coder-academy-t1a2/README.md

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Matlawton)](https://github.com/anuraghazra/github-readme-stats)

-## Hey, Thanks for coming.
+## :feelsgood: Hey, Thanks for coming.
 Here's a link (URL) to my published portfolio website

 <https://matlawton.github.io/coder-academy-t1a2/>

-## Here's a link to my GitHub repository
+## :hurtrealbad: Here's a link to my GitHub repository

 <https://github.com/Matlawton/coder-academy-t1a2>

-## Description of my portfolio website, including
+## :octocat: Description of my portfolio website, including

 ## :trollface: Purpose

 The purpose of this website is to host a work in progress portfolio.

-## Functionality / features
+## :poodle: Functionality / features

-## Sitemap
+## :milky_way: Sitemap

 ![Mark Down Sitemap](docs/sitemap-md.png "An image of the sitemap in markdown")